 1.3 Active Flap Control for Extreme Blade Loads and Deflections edgewise fatigue loads near the blade root.
-These loads are caused mainly due to mainly caused by gravitational forces.
+These loads are mainly caused by gravitational forces.
 In additional optimization loops, the blade mass could be further reduced creating potentially a virtuous cycle.